lvchien/shape_optimization/README.md

 and problem's parameters:
 ```
 --mu          The constant kinematic viscosity of the fluid (only for flow problem)
---E           The Young modulus of material (only for elastic problem)
+--E           The Young modulus of elastic material (only for elastic problem)
 --nu          The Poisson ratio (only for elastic problem)
 ```